 If you need only publicly resolvable DNS hostname resolution in your connector, for easier setup we recommend using the default VPC of your account when you create the connector.
-See Amazon VPC User Guide for more information on the Amazon-provided DNS server or Amazon Route 53 Resolver.
+See Amazon DNS Server in the Amazon VPC User Guide for more information on the Amazon-provided DNS server or Amazon Route 53 Resolver.